owasp-dep-scan/dep-scan/README.md

                         Jinja template file used for rendering a custom report --report-name REPORT_NAME
-                        Filename of the custom report written to the --reports-dir --no-error            UNUSED: Continue on error to prevent build from breaking --no-license-scan     UNUSED: dep-scan doesn't perform license scanning by default --deep                Perform deep scan by passing this --deep argument to cdxgen.
+                        Filename of the custom report written to the --reports-dir --deep                Perform deep scan by passing this --deep argument to cdxgen.
 Useful while scanning docker images and OS packages.
   --no-universal        Depscan would attempt to perform a single universal scan instead of individual scans per language type.
   --no-vuln-table       Do not print the table with the full list of vulnerabilities.
 This can help reduce console output.